Last Updated on December 8, 2023

-Rib vertebral angle measurement and its significance was brought in by Dr Mehta.
-Measurement of this angle has an important implication in infantile idiopathic scoliosis as it differentiates between progressive and resolving type of scoliosis.
+Rib vertebral angle measurement and its significance were brought in by Dr Mehta.
+Measurement of this angle has an important implication in infantile idiopathic scoliosis as it differentiates between the progressive and resolving types of scoliosis.

 How To Measure The Rib Vertebral Angle?